 Bob isn’t sure where they lead.

-Alice spent 45 minutes in a cab and is now standing in front of a closed flower shop.
-She has spent $75 and but still needs to figure out where she’s going to get a dozen roses.
-Alice is satisfied by the cab ride specifically, but is distressed overall.
+2) Alice spent 45 minutes in a cab and is now standing in front of a closed flower shop.
+She has spent $75 but still needs to figure out where she’s going to get a dozen roses.
+Alice is satisfied with the cab ride specifically but is distressed overall.
 Bob minimized his costs (e.g., time, gas, mileage, stress) and is enjoying the small rush of pride that comes from a job well done.
 Bob grossed $75, which is significantly less revenue than the $120 in scenario 1, but arguably more profitable because his costs were dramatically lower.
 Bob is energized.

 The “Bob” in these three scenarios represents three types of service provider behavioral roles that I have encountered over the years.

 I call these roles the Robot (scenario 1), the Technician (scenario 2), and the Fixer (scenario 3).

 None of the three is right for every client situation.
 The right role to play depends on the client’s needs.

 For example, it’s easy to imagine variations on these scenarios where Bob playing the Fixer does not deliver the best outcome for Alice.
 Let’s say Alice is heading home, knows the area like the back of her hand, prefers a particular route because of the scenery, and she provides flawless directions.
 In this case, Alice is the routing expert, and therefore the appropriate role for Bob to play is the Robot.